 I have taught more than 20 classes on undergraduate and graduate level at universities in Denmark, Hong Kong, and Germany in the areas of game culture studies, game studies, and media aesthetics on subjects like introduction to game studies, game art, game culture, in-game photography, game criticism, theories of media aesthetics, media theory, play theory, islands in computer games, ecological approaches to computer games, ludification, gamification, and others.

 I was a Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
-I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
+Previously, I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
 My PhD project was supervised by Espen Aarseth.

 I hold a Master of Arts in Media Studies from said European Media Studies program.
 My Master’s thesis investigated the Heideggerian fear-structure as a fundamental characteristic of competitive games.
 During my Master’s I worked as a research assistant at the Digital Games Research Center (DIGAREC) at the University of Potsdam.